Enhanced Surveillance of Antimicrobial-Resistant Gonorrhea System (ESAG): Data representativeness

 | Newfoundland and Labrador | None |

-Provincial and territorial case rates for 2022 and 2023 will be uploaded once they become publicly available.
+Provincial and territorial case rates for 2024 will be uploaded once they become publicly available.

 Text description